dmanojlo/django-user-and-registration/README.md

 # django-user-and-registration
-Django user and registration practice
+Django user and registration practice.
+In order to work properly you have to set two groups(admin, customer) in django administration page when you create super user and add super user to admin group.

 ## Running the project locally